Kanharajput/ReactJs/README.md

 - Taking inputs from the user and save them in useState hooks
 - from the componenet send a post request to server to save the data in the file.

+- useNavigate to get back or forward on the path which we travelled.
+For going back use negative interger as parameter inside navigate function and we can also pass the url directly.
+It's like redirect in django. with go back option via negative interger values